Spring 2021: PHYS 601 Methods of Theoretical Physics II

 Other recommended resources for the first part of the course are these video lectures by McKay.

-References: For part II of the course we will mostly follow these lectures by John McGreevy.
+References: For part III of the course we will mostly follow these lectures by John McGreevy.

 Other useful resources: